 Now let’s take a closer look at some topics that commonly attract biased language.

-Sex-related bias: the right pronouns
+The right pronouns

 Gender-neutral language should be used wherever possible in research papers.
 He as a gender-neutral pronoun is a common source of gender bias as it excludes women.
 For example: